lddyato/Getting-and-Cleaning-Data/02_Reading Files.md

 it always used by combining with the `col.names`, for example, `WQ4=read.table("wq.txt",header=T,skip=2,col.names=c("A","B","C","D"))`
 * `check.names` - renames the repeated variable names, such as, B and B.1 if you set `check.names=T`
 * `dec` - decimal.
 The default is `dec=”."`.
 If the data values reprents with comma, set `dec=","`
+* In my experience, the biggest trouble with reading flat files are quotation marks 'or " placed in data values, setting quote="" often resolves these.

 ```r
 read.table(file, header = FALSE, sep = "", quote = "\"'",
            dec = ".", row.names, col.names,